zhangjiangen11/Godot-Project-Builds/README.md

 ![](Media/ProjectList.png)

 It's similar to Godot's own Project Manager, but more minimal.
 It automatically lists the projects you have registered in Godot, with information whether Project Builder is configured for that project and how many routines it has.
+You can provide a custom project list file (in case you run in self-contained mode or just want the list to be better organized), by setting it in the text field at the top.

 Clicking a project will open the main project view.

 ![](Media/MainRoutines.png)